 Costs Associated with Creation Transactions.
 A standard creation transaction fee is imposed to offset the transfer and other transaction costs associated with the issuance of Creation Units.
-The standard creation transaction fee is charged to the Authorized Participant on the day such Authorized Participant creates a Creation Unit, and is the same, regardless of the number of Creation Units purchased by the Authorized Participant on the applicable Business Day.
+The standard creation transaction fee is charged to the Authorized Participant on the day such Authorized Participant creates a Creation Unit, and is generally the same, regardless of the number of Creation Units purchased by the Authorized Participant on the applicable Business Day.
+The standard creation transaction fee may be reduced by a Fund if transfer and processing expenses associated with the creation are anticipated to be lower than the stated fee.
 If a purchase consists solely or partially of cash, the Authorized Participant may also be required to cover (up to the maximum amount shown below) certain brokerage, tax, foreign exchange, execution, price movement and other costs and expenses related to the execution of trades resulting from such transaction (which may, in certain instances, be based on a good faith estimate of transaction costs).
 Authorized Participants will also bear the costs of transferring the Deposit Securities to the Funds.
 Certain fees/costs associated with creation transactions may be waived or reimbursed in certain circumstances.
 Investors who use the services of a broker or other financial intermediary to acquire Fund shares may be charged a fee for such services.